salamlababidi4/pharmacy-project/README.md

-# Pharmacy Medicine Tracker Application in Java
+# Pharmacy Medicine Tracker Application
-This application helps local pharmacies manage and track medicines efficiently.
+This application, coded with Java, helps local pharmacies manage and track medicines efficiently.
 It handles two types: Over-the-Counter (OTC) and Prescription Medicines.
 Features include inventory management, categorization, search, and compliance tracking.
 It ensures smooth operations, regulatory adherence, and better customer service.

 This project is an object-oriented application designed to help local pharmacies efficiently manage their medicine inventory and operations.
 The system tracks two types of medicines: